A free souce of energy for your Life.

 Get it right from the start.

-i'm giving you a way to heat your home and water, year after year, totally free for $27 NZ dollars.
+We are basically giving you a way to heat your home and your hot water, year after year, totally free for $27 NZ dollars.

 Waste to Wealth.

 Did you know 80% of the worlds waste oil is burnt for heating.

 By now you would have seen all those smoke puffing waste oil heaters on youtube, some work, and work almost too well, a lot don't and there are some that should never been started.

-We have done the hard yards for you, we sell waste oil heater plans & complete heaters units, that are proven to work with very little smoke, and they can heat your home totally free.
+We've done the hard yards for you, we sell waste oil heater plans & complete heaters units, with and without wetbacks, that are proven to work with very little smoke, and they can heat your home totally free.

 These heaters as they will give years of free heating.